The Clear Edge

 Questions?
 Reply here.”

 Keep it factual.
 No apologies.
 No over-explaining.
-State the change, give notice, done.
+State the change, give notice, and you’re done.

 Day 5: Send to all active clients.